Alexander Katan

-Alexander Katan (8 November 1899 – 27 January 1943) was a Dutch Jewish accountant, translator, and teacher, who was murdered by the Nazis in the Holocaust, after which time his photographs were notoriously on display in various museums.
+Alexander Katan (18 November 1899 – 27 January 1943) was a Dutch Jewish accountant, translator, and teacher, who was murdered by the Nazis in the Holocaust, after which time his photographs were notoriously on display in various museums.

 Biography

 Alexander Katan was born in Rotterdam, one of eight children in a Jewish family.
 He had spondyloepiphyseal dysplasia congenita, a rare disorder of bone growth that results in dwarfism.
 He used a wheelchair.

 As an adult, he moved to Leeuwarden and married Julia Sophie Elze.
 She was also a dwarf.
 They had one son, Alphons, born in 1930.
 He was of average height.

 Katan devoted himself to study, ultimately mastering six languages and working as an accountant and a translator, as well as tutoring students in his home.

 Holocaust

 Katan was arrested by the Germans in July 1942, ostensibly due to his and his family's refusal to wear the Jewish star the Nazis required Jews to wear on their clothing.
 His wife and son were arrested soon afterwards.

 Katan was taken first to Amersfoort concentration camp.
 A few months later, on November 3, 1942, he arrived at Mauthausen concentration camp.
 He was assigned the number 13992.

 Shortly after arrival at Mauthausen, the camp's doctors started to subject Katan to a number of medical experiments.
 They considered his short stature and bent spine to be the embodiment of "Jewish degeneration".
 They also photographed him first clothed in his concentration camp prisoner garb, then naked.
-Katan was killed on January 27, 1943 with an injection to the heart, ordered by Karl-Joseph Gross.
+Katan was killed on January 27, 1943, with an injection to the heart, ordered by Karl-Joseph Gross.
 Gross then stripped his flesh from his bones, and reassembled them for display.
-Katans skeleton was taken to the SS Medical Academy near the University of Graz.
+Katan's skeleton was taken to the SS Medical Academy near the University of Graz.

-Katans wife was sent to Ravensbrück concentration camp and then to Auschwitz concentration camp.
+Katan's wife was sent to Ravensbrück concentration camp and then to Auschwitz concentration camp.
 Upon arrival, she was immediately murdered (gassed).
 Josef Mengele had not yet begun working in Auschwitz at the time Sophie was taken there; he would later gain a notorious reputation for his medical experiments on dwarfs.

 Their son Alphons was transported to Westerbork but was ultimately released due to the efforts of his aunt, who argued, untruthfully, that Alphons' non-dwarf stature indicated that he was not Katan's son.